 There is also a fine Leisure Centre with a 16 metre deck level heated swimming pool, a children’s pool, a massage pool, steam room, state of the art gym with cardio vascular and strength training equipment and a Holistic Therapy Suite.

 Believe me you won’t be hungry at The Castle Hotel as they have good food available pretty well throughout the day.
-Dan Buckley’s Bar is a great spot at lunchtime, Brendan always enjoys a pint, and as well as food throughout the day they have a Carvery Lunch from 12 noon to 3.30pm.
+Dan Buckley’s Bar is a great spot at lunchtime, Brendan always enjoys a pint, and the bar menu is top drawer with really good offerings from burgers, fish n chips and scampi to butternut squash or duck leg confit.
+They also do great boards and slates of seafood, cheese and meats, and as well as food throughout the day they have a great Carvery Lunch from 12 noon to 3.30pm.
 They also have the Next Door Café if you fancy scrummy cakes, buns, and sandwiches with a coffee fix.
 B’s Restaurant is bistro style, it is open for dinner, and is a popular spot with locals.
-Starters might include a Tapas plate, or golden fried Brie cheese with tomato and chilli sauce.
-A fantail of Cantelope Melon is with mango and passion fruit sorbet.
-Mains include a prime 10oz sirloin steak, cooked as you wish, with Brandy flavoured mushroom and onion confit, served with pepper sauce or garlic butter.
-Seared Barbary duck breast might be on Oriental vegetables with a redcurrant and Port sauce, or Rack of Canovee Lamb on a bed of Champ with red wine and mint jus.
-I love aubergine and they do a baked half aubergine filled with roasted vegetables topped with Goats cheese.
-They also do a very popular roast of the evening, lamb, beef, pork, and so on.
+Starters might include a Tapas plate, tiger prawns in chilli & garlic butter or crispy Tipperary cheese and garlic stuffed mushrooms.
+Mains include a prime 10oz Mike Twomey' sirloin steak, cooked as you wish, with French fried onions, served with peppercorn sauce or garlic butter.
+Pan fried duck breast with braised red cabbage and an orange sauce, or BBQ chicken stuffed with Gubeen chorizo.

 View Hotel On Map